 An Employment Pass or EP is a Singapore work visa issued by Singapore’s Ministry of Manpower to foreign professional employees, managers, and owners or directors of Singaporean companies.
 This work visa allows you to live and work in Singapore, as well as travel in and out of the country without having to apply for entry visas.

 An Employment Pass is usually valid for 1-2 years and can be renewed after.
 Possessing an EP also makes it easier for you to apply for permanent residence (PR) in Singapore.

-- Draw a minimum salary of S$3,600 per month.
-This rate typically applies to fresh graduates – more experienced candidates may need to command higher salaries to qualify.
+- Draw a minimum fixed salary of S$3,600 per month.
+This usually applies to young graduates.
+More experienced candidates may need higher salaries to qualify.

 - Possess a tertiary degree from a reputable university.
 A strong professional employment history and high salary may compensate for lack of education.